Eastside Transit Corridor

-The Eastside Transit Corridor is a light rail line extension that currently connects Downtown Los Angeles with East Los Angeles.
-However, the extension is planned to extend further southeast to connect with the Gateway Cities, continuing from a relocated Atlantic station southeast to a new Lambert station in Whittier.
+The Eastside Transit Corridor Phase 2 project plans to extend the Los Angeles Metro Rail E Line further southeast to connect with the Gateway Cities, continuing from a relocated Atlantic station southeast to a new Lambert station in Whittier.
+The extension is considered Phase 2, following the Gold Line Eastside Extension, retroactively considered Phase 1, which extended the then-Gold Line from Union Station to the current Atlantic station.

-The extension is planned to become part of the Los Angeles Metro Rail A Line north of the Regional Connector and the E Line south of it.
-The entire line is currently part of the L Line.

-Phase 1

-Following a new right-of-way, Phase 1 of the Eastside Transit Corridor extended the L Line (then known as the Gold Line) southeast from Union Station to Atlantic station in East Los Angeles.
-It opened on November 15, 2009.

-Overview of Phase 2
+Overview

-The Los Angeles County Metropolitan Transportation Authority (Metro) has studied two alternative alignments for this extension.
+Los Angeles Metro has studied two alternative alignments for this extension.
 In 2015, Metro estimated the cost of both alignments of what was then known as the Gold Line Eastside Rail Extension at $6.0 billion (to be delivered in 2057).
 The plan included in the Measure M transportation funding measure is to build improvements in stages.
 In 2009, Metro published the Eastside Transit Corridor Phase 2 Final Alternatives Analysis Report, and in 2014 published a Draft Environmental Impact Statement/Environmental Impact Report.
 In February 2020, the Metro Board voted to eliminate the SR 60 alignment and combined alignment alternatives from consideration, and proceed only with the Washington Boulevard alternative of the project.
-(The SR 60 line may be considered for construction in the future.)
+The SR 60 line may be considered for construction in the future.
 Construction is scheduled to begin in 2029, with public service by 2035, though the project's timeline may be accelerated under the Twenty-eight by '28 initiative.

-Metro plans to merge the portion of the L Line east of Downtown Los Angeles into the E Line (which will then use the gold color instead of aqua on maps) upon completion of the Regional Connector in early 2023.
-This will allow a one-seat ride for travelers as far west as Santa Monica, with transfers to other lines at downtown stations.
+Metro merged the portion of the L Line east of Downtown Los Angeles into the E Line (which now uses the gold color instead of aqua) upon the completion of the Regional Connector Transit Project on June 16, 2023.
+This allows for a one-seat ride for travelers as far west as Santa Monica, with transfers to other lines at downtown stations.

 In 2022, Metro recommended building the extension in phases — initially running as far as Greenwood Avenue in Montebello.
 Under the plan, the full extension would be studied to make way for the construction to Whittier when funds become available.